yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/components/canvas.md

 # Canvas component reference

-The **Canvas** component can get the actual resolution of the device screen and zoom in or out on all render elements properly in the scene.
-Only one canvas can exist in the scene at a time.
+The **Canvas** component can get the actual resolution of the device screen and zoom in and out of all the rendered elements in the scene.
+There can only exist one Canvas component in the scene at a time.
 We recommend you set all the UI and renderable elements as Canvas' child nodes.

 ![default](canvas/default.png)